nusov/nfvexpress-docs/README.md

 - ZFS driver for Cinder
 - Multipath device support
 - Snapshots and migrations
+- Writing tests
 - Port other services like Trove, Heat
+- Submitting a proposal to OpenStack Project to become an upstream project
 - Another cool stuff like baremetal provisioning

 # References